 Are you an SME or a large company for R&D Tax Credits purposes?
 Working this out is a crucial part of your claim, but it can be extremely confusing.

-When it comes to R&D Tax Credits, HMRC says eligible businesses come in two sizes: SME (small and medium-sized enterprise) and large.
+When it comes to R&D Tax Credits, HMRC says eligible businesses come in two sizes: SME (small and medium-sized enterprises) and large.

 Working out your company’s size is an essential part of claiming R&D Tax Credits.